 How do I get a SIM card with some data?

-Regardless of whether you land in Tbilisi, Kutaisi or Batumi, you'll find kiosks selling SIM cards right after you walk out from the baggage claim.
+Regardless of whether you land in Tbilisi, Kutaisi, or Batumi, you’ll find kiosks selling SIM cards in the airport right after you walk out from the baggage claim.
 Some places even offer SIM cards for free, believe it or not.

-The three main mobile operators are Geocell (Silknet), Magti and Beeline and while most people seem to use the first two, all three are supposedly pretty equally good ... at least if you don't plan on spending a lot of time outside of the major cities.
+The three main mobile operators are Geocell (Silknet), Magti, and Beeline, and while most people seem to use the first two, all three are equally good in major urban areas.

 Prices are dirt cheap.
 While all operators have several packages, you can expect to pay no more than $5 for unlimited local calls and about a gigabyte of data.
 Personally, I pay 35 GEL (around $11) a month and get unlimited calls and texts and 7GB of data.
-But I'm sure even better deals can be found.
+Beeline is cheaper, but has the worst coverage outside of major urban centers.

 For a comparison between the main providers read our SIM card comparison article.